- Good Internet access - It's an online course!

 - Things you are assigned to read, think about, and do!

 At the bottom of each experience section, there will be a light blue section labeled "Expand your horizons..."
 In this section, please pick one thing that most interests you and explore it further!
 It may be an article, a video, or an educational tool or resource.
 My purpose?
-I have so many wonderful resources to share with you!
+There are so many wonderful resources to share with you!
 Pick at least one to explore.
 Do more if you have time to.
 This website will be available after you leave this course, so you can always come back to explore further!
 For this section, you'll be asked to share your reflection about what you explored in the class discussion for the week!

 There is also a light green section labeled "Optional resources I want to share with you!"
 These are totally optional.
-There's some great resources there!
+There are great resources there!
 Take a quick peek through them to see if there's anything exciting to you.
 Again, my purpose is to share some great resources with you, even if you don't have time during the week to look at them.
 You can always come back later and explore them!

 - As mentioned on the home page, this class is a team - a cohort of pre-service teachers and experienced educators.
 Together, we'll work to enrich the entire team through our discussions and the sharing of ideas, resources, and tools we research.
 You'll receive points for participating in our Canvas discussions - but that is just a side benefit.
 The main benefit is that we are working together to find and curate resources to share with each other.
 One of our goals is to have you take away many resources and ideas that you can actually use in your teaching profession.